JiscSD/rdss-pure-adaptor/README.md

 No, the pure adaptor is designed to be run once for each specific institution.

-The reason behind this decision is to allow flexibility to tailor metadata mappings to each institutions individual requirements.
+The reason behind this decision is to allow flexibility to tailor metadata mappings for each institutions individual requirements.

 ### What is the impact of polling?